ibhawna/online-library/README.md

-online book store where you can buy your favorite books.
-It is built using NodeJS, MongoDB, ReactJS, express and Redux with paypal payment gateway.
+online to buy books.
+It is made using NodeJS, MongoDB, ReactJS, express and Redux with paypal payment gateway.

 ![homepage](https://github.com/niteshseram/booksify/blob/main/uploads/homepage.JPG)